dwrolvink/Linux/Gitautomata/README.md

 # Gitautomata
 The goal of this package (this folder), is to automate everything git related.

 Ther current state of the script is to get the code for the back- and frontend of [Konishi](https://github.com/konishi-project) and to get everything running again afterwards.
-This is done in freshpull.sh
+This is done in freshpull.sh.

+### _
+All the files prefixed with _ will be dot sourced to every script file.

+### private_info_config
+The git config step can also be automated, but you don't want that here, so that file should be made locally.

 ## Freshpull.sh